illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 The [`Start`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html) function runs as the game initially starts.
 This saves a reference to the `Light` component for later use.

 Alternatively, you can declare `public GameObject` variables.
 Save your script, then navigate to the script in the inspector pane.
-The variable will show up in the inspector pane, and you can assign `GameObjects` to it by dragging them from the hierarchy tab into the variable slot!
+The variable will show up in the inspector pane, and you can assign `GameObject`s to it by dragging them from the hierarchy tab into the variable slot!
 This works similarly for other variable types.
 You can read more about this in the [Variables and the Inspector tutorial](https://docs.unity3d.com/Manual/VariablesAndTheInspector.html).